We interviewed Sian Taylor from Box of Hope about the philosophy behind this charity project and why it’s a valuable lesson for kids and grown-ups.

 Hi, Sian.
 Thanks for chatting with us.
 What does Box of Hope do?

 The purpose of Box of Hope is for children with plenty to give to children that have nothing.
 School children wrap a box and fill it with essential items, such as toothpaste, toothbrushes, soap, as well as fun things like pens and paper, toys and lego.
 After the schools have collected the boxes, we take them to our temporary office for three weeks and look inside every one of them.
-Our core team consists of twelve people, and there are over two hundred volunteers.
+Aside from our core team, there are over two hundred volunteers.

 How did Box of Hope come about at the very beginning?